 Procedures for Addressing Misconduct/Fraud in Research

-- Allegations of misconduct/fraud in research should be brought to the attention of the appropriate Department Head and Dean or, if such allegations involve a Department Head or Dean, they should be brought to the attention of the Executive Vice President and Provost (Provost).
-The Department Head, Dean or, in the case of allegations made against the Department Head or Dean, a person designated by the Provost will bring such allegations to the attention of the principal investigator of the research program and any researchers affected by the allegations.
-The Department Head, Dean or person designated by the Provost, with due regard for the reputations of all parties involved, will immediately conduct an inquiry into the allegations.
+- Allegations of misconduct/fraud in research should be brought to the attention of the appropriate Department Head and Dean or, if such allegations involve a Department Head or Dean, they should be brought to the attention of the Chief Academic Officer.
+The Department Head, Dean or, in the case of allegations made against the Department Head or Dean, a person designated by the Chief Academic Officer will bring such allegations to the attention of the principal investigator of the research program and any researchers affected by the allegations.
+The Department Head, Dean or person designated by the Chief Academic Officer, with due regard for the reputations of all parties involved, will immediately conduct an inquiry into the allegations.
 The inquiry must be completed within sixty (60) calendar days unless circumstances clearly warrant a longer period, in which case the inquiry record must include documentation of the reasons for exceeding the sixty (60) day period.

-- At the conclusion of the inquiry, a written report shall be prepared and delivered to the Provost.
+- At the conclusion of the inquiry, a written report shall be prepared and delivered to the Chief Academic Officer.
 The report will include a description of the evidence reviewed, a summary of relevant interviews, and a statement of the conclusion(s) reached together with the rationale for such conclusion(s).
 The report shall be accompanied by all written statements, data, or other evidence considered during the inquiry.
-The Provost shall provide the person(s) against whom the allegations have been made a copy of the report and an opportunity to comment on allegations and findings of an investigation and request that any comment in response be made within ten (10) days.
+The Chief Academic Officer shall provide the person(s) against whom the allegations have been made a copy of the report and an opportunity to comment on allegations and findings of an investigation and request that any comment in response be made within ten (10) days.

-- The Provost, with such advice or consultation as may be deemed appropriate, shall review the inquiry report, the inquiry record, and the comments (if any) of the person(s) accused of misconduct/fraud and determine either:
+- The Chief Academic Officer, with such advice or consultation as may be deemed appropriate, shall review the inquiry report, the inquiry record, and the comments (if any) of the person(s) accused of misconduct/fraud and determine either: